Obmondo/kubeaid/argocd-helm-charts/sonarqube/README.md

 -   It is needed to be integrated with CI in order to validate codes.

--   Our sonarqube was deployed from the official chart https://SonarSource.github.io/helm-chart-sonarqube

--   it has been configured to spin up a postgresql instance controlled by the statefulset but for this project, postgres-operator is setup to address the provisioning of that and it has being disabled in the ```values.yaml``` file with:
+-   it has been configured to spin up a postgresql instance controlled by the statefulset but for this project, a postgres that depends on postgres-operator being installed - to work has been added to sonarqube repo and the default one is being disabled in the ```values.yaml``` file with:

 ```bash
 sonarqube: